Touring the Clear Lake Volcanics

 Lapilli and mud details.

-The marina shoreline is arcuate in shape and reflects a series of maars eruptions.
+The marina shoreline is arcuate in shape and reflects a series of maar eruptions.
 View to the north.

 Not far away at Little Borax Lake, the group examined a terrestrial maar now part of a local golf course!
 The lake sediments are rich in borax, a hydrated sodium borate mineral.
 From 1868 to 1873 about 140 tons of borax were removed from this site.
-The site was the nation’s major supplier of borax until more accessible deposits were discovered in Death Valley.
-On the flanks of 300,000 year-old Mt.
-Konocti southwest of Little Borax Lake, loomed the remains of rockfalls shed off Mt.
-Buckingham, one of several peaks forming the larger volcanic structure.
+The site was the nation’s major supplier of borax [which was a minor commodity at the time] until more accessible deposits were discovered in Death Valley.
+On the flanks of 300,000-year-old Mount Konocti southwest of Little Borax Lake, loomed the remains of rockfalls shed off Mount Buckingham, one of several peaks forming the larger volcanic structure.
 These large dacite blocks are rubble from columnar-jointed lava that has toppled down the slope, an omen of future rockslides.

 Little Borax Lake.

 Mount Buckingham (Little Borax Lake is just to the right).

 Lunch on the shore at Soda Bay was followed by a jaunt to the southern tip of Clear Lake to the aggregate quarry at Round Top Mountain.
 Round Top is a small, very recent basaltic andesite cinder cone dissected by the quarry operation.
 A small flow that escaped through the base of the cone ran eastward across the countryside and is now hidden by vineyards.

 Looking for xenoliths at the quarry.